 You can also create your unique perks for those who have financially supported your channel.
 While you should treat all of your viewers with respect and gratitude, people will understand if you give your subscribers preferential treatment.
 Here are a few ideas:

 - Twitch allows you to stream only to subscribers.
-Have set times where you produce sub-only content.
+Have set times when you produce sub-only content.
 Make it something unique to the rest of your work.
-Don’t overdo this as it could alienate the rest of your community.
+Don’t overdo this, as it could alienate the rest of your community.

 - Allow subscribers to interact with you in your stream.
-Let them join you in your game or let them request songs off of your playlist.
+Let them join you in your game, or let them request songs from your playlist.
 Create an on-the-spot haiku for them or have designated channels in your Discord for them.
 There are many ways you can interact with your community.
 Be creative and come up with something special.